VitorApolonio/ePaint/README.md

 ___
 ## To-do list

+- fix slowdown with color picker on React
+- restructure the project to use React (would simplify making a new color picker)
 - fix issues with file naming on release, improve windows installer
-- restructure the project to use React (would simplify making a new color picker)
 - use custom method for drawing lines to get rid of antialiasing
 - instead of quietly setting res to 100x100, inform user of this minimum when making a new canvas
 - maybe allow resizing current drawing instead of having to make a new one